fractalcactus/banking-framework/README.md

 ### REIMBURSALS
 * REIMBURSALS is for people reimbursing you, so it doesn't get lost in your accounts.
 * It makes it really obvious where the money is coming and going from.
-It also routes your money around the paystream system set up in REIMBURSALS
+It also routes your money around the paystream system set up in BILLS
 * If there's money in your bucket then you know you need to do something with it.
 * *e.g you pay for a friend's $30 concert ticket.
 If they paid you back through bills, the payment would get split, into BILLS, SAVINGS and TAX.
 Instead, the money gets spent, and reimbursed in one piece*
 * *eg. I pay for 5 peoples tickets, $20 each on my credit card and mine as well, which costs $120 all up.
 5 people repay me $20 and I transfer $20 from my spending account to REIMBURSALS.
 Then I transfer the 120 from REIMBURSALS on to the credit card in one payment, which matches the original purchase.*